Nevoss/form-wrapper-js/README.md

 A very light tool to create forms systems in a convenient and easy way, without dependencies and magic code.

 ---
-**this library is letting you as a developer, 😎 to create a powerfull form systems by chosing how to build it (GUI, validation, submission etc.)**
+**this library is letting you as a developer, 😎 to create a powerful form systems by choosing how to build it (GUI, validation, submission etc.)**

 ---